Goronwy ap Tudur Hen

-Goronwy ap Tudur Hen (died 1331), also known as Goronwy ap Tudur or Goronwy Fychan, was a Welsh aristocrat and Lord of Penmynydd.
-He was a member of the Tudor family of Penmynydd, Anglesey, North Wales, and a direct ancestor of Owen Tudor and thereby the Royal House of Tudor.
+Goronwy ap Tudur Hen (died 1331) was a Welsh aristocrat and Lord of Penmynydd.
+He was a member of the Penmynydd family and a direct ancestor of Owen Tudor and thereby the Royal House of Tudor.
 He was a soldier for the English crown, who fought in the First War of Scottish Independence, including in the English invasion which led to the Battle of Bannockburn.
 He remained loyal to King Edward II of England until the king's death, and was both a yeoman and forester of Snowdon.
 After his death in 1331, his body was interred in Llanfaes Friary, near Bangor, Gwynedd.

 Ancestry and family

-Goronwy ap Tudur Hen was one of three sons of Welsh noble Tudur Hen (English: Tudur the Elder) and Anghared fil Ithel Fychan, alongside Madog ap Tudur Hen and Hywel ap Tudur Hen.
+Goronwy ap Tudur Hen was one of three sons of Welsh noble Tudur Hen (English: Tudur the Elder) and Anghared ferch Ithel Fychan, alongside Madog ap Tudur Hen and Hywel ap Tudur Hen.

 Tudor Hen had first been in service to Llywelyn ap Gruffudd (also known as Llywelyn the Last), the King of Gwynedd, but retained his titles under the conquest of Wales by King Edward I of England.
 But during the rebellion of Madog ap Llywelyn, Tudur acted as his steward.
 After the rebellion failed, Tudur pledged his loyalty to Edward.

 Utilising the more advantageous property laws of England, Tudur saw to it that his lands were passed seamlessly upon his death in 1311 into the hands of Goronwy.